International Street and Ball Hockey Federation

 The International Street and Ball Hockey Federation (ISBHF) is the international governing body for the sport of street hockey.
+It was established in June 1993 in Oshawa, Canada.
 The ISBHF is headquartered in Prague, Czech Republic.
 Elio Pascuzzo of Canada is the current ISBHF President following his election to the post for the 2022–2024 term.

+Tournaments

-ISBHF organises World Championships and other tournaments around the world.
+The ISBHF organizes World Championships and other tournaments around the world.
 These tournaments include: